akoskm/product-page-exercise/README.md

 If you want to add more fields to the products, feel free to modify your backend.

+For this exercise, code quality and UX matters, UI doesn't.

 ## Deliverables
  - a source code in a GitHub repository.
  - the application hosted on Heroku (free tier).